Real-4339/UDTP/Documentation/doc2.typ

 My protocol can simulate errors, like packet loss, packet corruption, packet duplication.
 It can be done by changing the `config files`\*.

-+ Packet loss - by that i mean, that on sender side, i wont send some packets once.
++ Packet loss - by that was meant, that on sender side, it wont send one packet once.

-+ Packet corruption - by that i mean, that on sender side, i will change some bits in packet. \(CRC16 will not match)
++ Packet corruption - on sender side, some bits in packet will change \(CRC16 will not match)

-+ Packet duplication - by that i mean, that on sender side, i will send some packets twice.
++ Packet duplication - on sender side, its going to send some packets twice.

 == Specification